dhardy/pippin/doc/log-requirements.md

 Rewriting: it would probably make sense if old entries are never removed from the history log but can be "deleted" from some partition by a new log entry.

+### Partitions, files and identification

+What is a *partition?* Is it (1) the elements and history stored within a single file, or (2) the sub-set of elements which are stored in a single file but including the full history in previous and possibly more recent files?

+From the API perspective, it may sometimes be required to know which segments of history are loaded, but for the most part the user will not be interested in history thus the API will be simpler if a "partition" in the API refers to a sub-set of element and ignores history.

+There needs to be some file naming convention and way of referring to partitions within the API; each element must be uniquely identified by the (partition identifier, element identifier) pair.
+Requirements:

+*   There must be a map from elements to partitions which is deterministic and discoverable without loading the partition data or determining which elements exist.
+*   It is required that a file clearly identifies which elements it may contain in either the file name or the header.
+*   It is required that there be a global method of designing new partitions when required.
+*   It is strongly preferred that the library have a set of user-defined classifiers on elements that it may use in a user-defined order to design new partitions, and that these classifiers provide sufficient granularity that partition sizes are never forced to be larger than desired.

 Encryption